Photo Credit: ABMI

 More than 80% of the Bay-breasted Warbler breeding population in the western hemisphere can be found in the boreal forest.
 This species is a spruce budworm specialist, increasing in abundance with budworm outbreaks

 • Considered the “bird nursery” of North America, the mosaic of forest and wetland habitat in northern Alberta boreal forests serves as the breeding grounds for millions of birds each year.
-Some birds, like the Cape May Warbler and Bay-breasted Warbler, are almost entirely reliant on the boreal forest during the breeding season.
+Some birds, like the Cape May Warbler and Boreal Chickadee, are almost entirely reliant on the boreal forest during the breeding season.

 • The prairies are also home to several bird species that are at the northern edge of their breeding range.
 Species like the Baird’s Sparrow, Sprague’s Pipit, and Chestnut-collared Longspur rely on native prairie habitat for nesting and foraging.

-• There are many familiar bird species—Black-billed Magpie, American Crow, and American Robin to name a few—that are commonly found in human settings such as residential and urban areas, roadsides, and agricultural fields.
+• There are many familiar bird species—Black-billed Magpie, Blue Jay, and American Robin to name a few—that are commonly found in human settings such as residential and urban areas, roadsides, and agricultural fields.

 Detecting Birds in Alberta